elenderg/PAL-1000/instruções de compilação.md

 `To scan a global given a rider (data part):`
 `If the compiler's abort flag is set, exit.`
 `Move the rider (compiler rules).`
-`If the rider's token is not "to", abort with "I need the word 'to' after the word 'equal', not '" then the rider's token then "'." and the rider; exit.`
+`If the rider's token is not "_to", abort with "_I need the word 'to' after the word 'equal', not '_" then the rider's token then "_'._" and the rider; exit.`
 `Move the rider (compiler rules).`
 `Scan the global's global body given the rider.`
-`If the rider's token is not the period byte, abort with "All global definitions must end with a period.
-Including this one." and the rider; exit.`
+`If the rider's token is not the period byte, abort with "_All global definitions must end with a period.
+Including this one._" and the rider; exit.`
 `Move the rider (compiler rules).`
 `Index the global.`

-We're not quite ready to deal with those initial values, so we just suck up the "body" of the global definition and keep it for later.
+We're not quite ready to deal with those initial values, so we just suck up the "_body_" of the global definition and keep it for later.
 This is the routine that does that:

 `To scan a global body given a rider:`